j-baker/l1c/PAIN_POINTS.md

 5. A link to Tactic in HOL-interaction would be really useful.
 I've only just found it.

 6. Hol-interaction gives a few basic tactics.
 It would be useful for there to be some examples of goal manipulation - uses of Q.SPECL to avoid expanding variables, and really just a list of things that are found useful in everyday life.
 Almost all of my pain has been with manipulating theorems, not actually the core proving of them.

+7. I just discovered `Q.EXISTS_TAC`.
+I'm actually baffled that I got so far in without working out what Q is or does.
+It works much better than vanilla `EXISTS_TAC` (in particular it doesn't require type to be provided.
+This is another thing I only discovered today!)
+That *really* needs to be in HOL-interaction.
+I've never successfully used Q until today - so much garbage!